jzwdsb/blog_source/source/_posts/2023-02-02-today_interview.md

 I didn't spend too much time introducing my experience and project, He directly asked me some very open technical questions.
 I didn't answer them very well.
 But he said perfect every time I answered.
 Maybe he was just trying to be polite and make me comfortable

-here is the list of technical questions e:
+here is the list of technical questions:

 1. what is the advantage and disadvantages of docker and Kubernetes?
 I took some time to think about it, So he changed the question to why do we need docker?